 “It is among the intelligentsia, and especially among those who like to play with thoughts and concepts without really taking part in the cultural endeavours of their epoch, that we often find the glib compulsion to explain everything and to understand nothing.”

-You can buy the book here.
+You can buy the book here or you can find more of our book notes here.
 For further related reading, try On Tyranny: Twenty Lessons from the Twentieth Century by Timothy Snyder and The Road to Serfdom by Friedrich Hayek.
-Note: All links to books are affiliate links, meaning the price is the same to you, but we receive a small percentage from Amazon, which helps to support the continuation of this website.